Harappa: History

-Map showing the sites and extent of the Indus Valley civilization.
-Harappa was the centre of one of the core regions of the Indus Valley Civilization, located in central Punjab.
+Map showing the sites and extent of the Indus Valley Civilisation.
+Harappa was the center of one of the core regions of the Indus Valley Civilization, located in central Punjab.
 The Harappan architecture and Harappan Civilization was one of the most developed in the old Bronze Age.

-The Harappan Civilization has its earliest roots in cultures such as that of Mehrgarh, approximately 6000 BC.
-The two greatest cities, Mohenjo-daro and Harappa, emerged c.
-2600 BC along the Indus River valley in Punjab and Sindh.
+The Harappan Civilization has its earliest roots in cultures such as that of Mehrgarh, around 5200 BC.
+The two greatest cities, Mohenjo-daro and Harappa, emerged along the Indus River valley in Punjab and Sindh.
 The civilization, with a possible writing system, urban centres, drainage infrastructure and diversified social and economic system, was rediscovered in the 1920s also after excavations at Mohenjo-daro in Sindh near Larkana, and Harappan cities, in west Punjab south of Lahore.
 A number of other sites stretching from the Himalayan foothills in the East Punjab, to Gujarat in the southeast, and Balochistan, Pakistan in the southwest, have also been discovered and studied.
 Although the archaeological site at Harappa was damaged in 1857 when engineers constructing the Lahore-Multan railway used bricks from the ruins for track ballast, an abundance of artefacts has nevertheless been recovered.

 Due to falling sea-levels, certain regions were abandoned during the late Harappan period.
 In its later stages, the Harappan civilization lost features such as writing and hydraulic engineering.
 As a result, the Ganges Valley settlement gained prominence and Ganges' cities developed.

-The earliest recognisably Harappan sites date to 3500 BC.
+The earliest recognisably Harappan sites date to around 3300 BC.
 This early phase lasts till around 2600 BC.
 The civilization's mature phase lasted from 2600 BC to 2000 BC.
 This is when the great cities were at their height.
-Then, from around 2000 BC, there was a steady disintegration that lasted till 1400 BC – what is usually called Late Harappan.
+Then, from around 2000 BC, there was a steady disintegration that lasted till 1300 BC – what is usually called Late Harappan.
 There is no sign that the Harappan cities were laid waste by invaders.
 The evidence strongly points to natural causes.
 A number of studies show that the area which is today the Thar Desert was once far wetter and that the climate gradually became drier.